Baskaboo/baskaboo-core/README.md

 ### 🤖 For Experimental Physics Laboratories, Quantum Computing Research Hubs, and Information Theorists
 - 📍 [`CALL_FOR_EXPERIMENTATION.md`](./CALL_FOR_EXPERIMENTATION.md/) — The official experimental protocol and reference Python engine challenging quantum laboratories to empirically validate or falsify the Baskaboo Universe V3 information topology.
+- 🧩 [`Domain51-Information-Physics.md`](./Domain51-Information-Physics.md/) — Domain 51: Independent convergence with Information Physics.
+The ratio between quantum and classical information (10¹⁶⁰ / 10⁸⁰) is exactly the squaring predicted by FSFR.

 ---